 Related (later) articles

-- This article was followed up a geek edition which discussed an XKCD comic and some of the mathematical concepts behind this.
+- This article was followed up by a geek edition which discussed an XKCD comic and some of the mathematical concepts behind this.